Lake Atitlán Family Travel Guide: Safe, Kid-Friendly Activities & Where to Stay

 Where Families Should Stay

-For Large Groups (8+ people, family reunions): Bambu Guest House offers full property rental for 8-24 people.
+For Large Groups (8+ people, family reunions): Bambu Guest House offers full property rental for 8-24 people in Santa Cruz La Laguna.
 Private accommodations mean kids can be kids without disturbing others.
+Includes all meals, lakefront access, and dedicated staff.

 For Smaller Families (2-6 people):